heysunil/docs/content/cumulus-linux-43/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 ### Enable EVPN-MH in switchd

-To enable EVPN-MH in `switchd`, set the `evpn.multihoming.enable` variable in `switchd.conf` to _TRUE_, then restart the `switchd` service.
+To enable EVPN-MH in `switchd`, set the `evpn.multihoming.enable` variable (by uncommenting it) in `switchd.conf` to _TRUE_, then restart the `switchd` service.
 The variable is disabled by default.
+This is applicable only on Spectrum A1 switches.

 ```
 cumulus@switch:~$ sudo nano /etc/cumulus/switchd.conf